cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/resources/RawStorage.rst

 .. java:package:: org.cloudbus.cloudsim.resources
    :noindex:

-.. java:type:: public final class RawStorage extends ResourceAbstract
+.. java:type:: public final class RawStorage extends ResourceManageableAbstract

    A simple storage that just manages the device capacity and raw allocated (used) space.
 It doesn't deals with files neither with file system operations such as file inclusion or deletion.
+Such a class allows managing the Storage capacity and allocation.

    :author: Manoel Campos da Silva Filho